-• Warm-Up Activity (10 minutes)

-• Pick the Story to Use for the Showcase (20 minutes)

-• Relaxation and Breathing Exercises (10 minutes)

-• Vocal Warm-Ups (5 minutes)

-• Demonstration of Proper Breathing and Posture (5 minutes)

-• Break (15 minutes)

-• Read to Your Peers: Selected Story for Showcase (45-60 minutes)

-• Lesson Review (15 minutes)

-• PARTICIPANT Homework (5 minutes)

-© 2017 VSA Texas.
-The Opening Minds, Opening Door (OMOD) training materials must be 55 reproduced in whole and without modification, interpretation, abbreviation or any other alteration.
-The copyright notice at the bottom of each page and the full statement of the Notice of Copyright and Grant of Limited Non-Exclusive License must be clear and legible on each copy.
-For more information, contact: info@vsatx.org 3/16/17
+Warm-Up Activity (10 minutes) Pick the Story to Use for the Showcase (20 minutes) Relaxation and Breathing Exercises (10 minutes) Vocal Warm-Ups (5 minutes) Demonstration of Proper Breathing and Posture (5 minutes) Break (15 minutes) • Read to Your Peers: Selected Story for Showcase (45-60 minutes) Lesson Review (15 minutes) PARTICIPANT Homework (5 minutes) © 2017 Art Spark Texas.
+The Opening Minds, Opening Doors (OMOD) training mate reproduced in whole and without modification, interpretation, abbreviation or any othe copyright notice at the bottom of each page and the full statement of the Notice of Co Grant of Limited Non-Exclusive License must be clear and legible on each copy.
+For information, contact: info@artsparktx.org 3/16/17 er alteration.
+The opyright and